 If you use a traditional accountant, you might have been hesitant to change anything about it.
 It’s worked for you so far, so why alter anything?
 You’ve not really had any issues before, so despite all this new technology, is there really any reason to change course?
 Well, just because something works doesn’t mean it can’t be improved.
 Here are a few reason why you should consider dropping your accountant altogether and moving to cloud accounting.

+Just like how plastic surgery emr software solutions can save time on paperwork, you can save time with cloud accounting.
 With cloud accounting you can check your accounts whenever you like and wherever you like (as long as there is an internet connection available).
 This means you don’t have to take time out of your work day to deal with them like you would with a traditional accountant.
 Instead you can just do it when you have the spare time.
 It’s also easy too.
 The software is clear and simple to follow so you can get the information you’re after very quickly.
 You can also update your accounts instantly.
 You can even get mobile accounting apps that allow you to scan receipts and add them to your account instantly.

 This is another great part of cloud accounting.
 Paper is less important.
 While it is still important to keep all of your paperwork in case HMRC want to investigate your tax, you don’t need to keep them somewhere accessible.
 You can just file them and keep them out of the way.
 If you need to check back on anything, it’ll all be scanned and placed in your account.
 This means there is less chance of you losing anything you may need in the future.

 There’s also the matter of price too.
 Online accounting firms are generally cheaper than traditional ones.
 You’ll usually just pay a flat fee for everything while the traditionals will charge you per service.
 For a small business, any money saved is incredibly important.